fekoneko/piximan/README.md

 ## Downloader Features

 - Download illustrations / manga / ugoira / novels
+- Download user bookmarks by ID
 - Download by ID or from list
 - Infer work IDs from existing collection paths
 - Download different sizes (resolutions) of the illustrations / manga
-- Interactive mode for download and configuration with `piximanctl` tool
+- Interactive mode for download and configuration with `piximan` CLI
 - Store work metadata with downloaded work in _YAML_ format
 - Use substitutions in download path: `{title}` / `{id}` / `{user}` / `{userid}` / `{restrict}`
 - Make requests concurrently when it's possible without bothering the Pixiv servers too much
-- Authorize requests with your session ID, `piximanctl` will try to use it as few as possible
+- Authorize requests with your session ID, `piximan` will try to use it as few as possible
 - Encrypt your session ID with a master password

-## Getting started with `piximanctl` CLI tool
+## Getting started with `piximan` CLI

 ### Authorization